heorhiikovalskyi/PhotoDrop/README.md

 ## Deployment

-Dockerfile is used and project is deployed on Fly.io service.
+Docker is used and project is deployed on Fly.io service.

 ## Documentation